Skip to main content

 EAOP

-The Early Academic Outreach Program (EAOP) at UC San Diego provides a host of pre-college services to increase the eligibility of low-income, first-generation college-bound students for admission to the post-secondary institution of their choice (UC, CSU and community college campuses).
-EAOP offers pre-college counseling, FAFSA help, and academic events to low-income first-generation youth.
+The Early Academic Outreach Program (EAOP) at UC San Diego provides a host of pre-college services to increase the eligibility of college-bound students for admission to the post-secondary institution of their choice (UC, CSU and community college campuses).
+EAOP offers pre-college counseling, FAFSA help, and academic events to youth.
 The program currently serves more than 3,000 students at 16 high schools in San Diego and Imperial counties.

 Learn More